codepath/android_guides/Building-Gradle-Projects-with-Jenkins-CI.md

     Cloning into 'project'...

 ### Try Running Gradle
 `cd` into the project directory on your build machine.
-Make sure you see your `build.gradle` file, and run `gradle assemble`.
+Make sure you see your `build.gradle` file, and run `./gradlew assemble`.

 Hopefully, this is what you'll get: